Skip to main content

 2. Auggie CLI - Required for FileSystem Context examples

-npm install -g @augmentcode/auggie
+npm install -g @augmentcode/auggie@prerelease

 3. Authentication - Required for all examples